 Similarly, Meghan claims that women are more likely to lose employment as a result of COVID-19.
 Hard data is not easy to come by, but in the US between May 2019 and May 2020, the fall in male employment was estimated by the International Labour Organisation to be 11.4% among men and 13.4% among women – a small difference.
 However, the latest data show a higher unemployment rate among men at 6.1% compared to women at 5.6%.
 It is probably too soon to draw conclusions about who will be most affected by loss of employment but my hunch would be that there will be no significance difference between men and women.

 Meghan goes on to make another sweeping claim that ‘women have seen a generation of economic gain wiped out’.
 No explanation was given for this statement and it was accepted a face value by most news outlets.
 However, it seems unlikely that this is true.
-Although we seem to have lost 1-2% of economic growth over the last year and that is a problem for us all, it certainly would not take us back to the economy of 20 years ago.
+Although we seem to have lost 1-2% of economic growth over the last year and that is a problem for us all, it certainly would not take us back to the economy of 20 years ago and there is no reason why that should selectively affect women.

 There are indeed differences in the way COVID-19 has affected men and women apart from the grim statistic about the risk of death.
 More women worked in jobs that could be continued from home and that brought with it pressures that affected women more.
 On the other hand, more men worked in jobs managing our critical infrastructure.
 You couldn’t remove a fatberg form a sewer while working at home, you couldn’t drive an HGV working from home, you couldn’t empty the dustbins working from home and you couldn’t drive a bus working from home.
 That is a contribution that men have made and one that has rarely been acknowledged and certainly won’t be by Meghan Markle and her ilk.